bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - This coin's heads side is the same as the heads of the coin to its left, and its tails side is the same as the coin to the right.
 		- [ ] ??? - Choose a coin.
 Pull it once closer to this coin.
 Then flip each coin that moved.
 	- [ ] **Upgrade/Downgrade**
 		- [ ] ??? - Downgrade a coin.
-Flip it to heads, bless it, fully recharge it, and freeze it.
+Turn it to heads, bless it, fully recharge it, and freeze it.
 		- [ ] ??? - Downgrade this coin.
 Turn each tails coin to heads.
+Tails - Prime this.
-		- [ ] ??? - Destroy this coin.
+		- [x] ??? - Destroy this coin.
 Gain 1 god power charge, 3 arrows, 5 souls, and 3 life.
 Upgrades each round.
 		- [ ] ??? - Destroy the coin to the left of this (or this if there is nothing to the left), then upgrade another random coin a number of times equal to the destroyed denomination.
-		- [ ] ??? - Upgrade a coin.
-1 charge. (same scaling as hephaestus)Turn it to its tails side and desecrate it (for the rest of the round, it always lands on tails).
+		- [ ] ??? - Upgrade an Obol/Diobol/Triobol/Tetrobol (scale based on this coin's denom, like old heph) Turn it to its tails side and desecrate it (for the rest of the round, it always lands on tails).
-		- [ ] ??? - Downgrade a coin.
-Randomly turn two of your coins to heads.
-		- [ ] ??? - Reflip the coins to the left and right of this.
+		- [ ] ??? - 1/2/3/4/5/6.
+Flip this coin's neighbors.
 Whenever you use a neighboring coin's power, it spends from here instead.
 		- [ ] ??? - Choose a coin.
 Upgrade it, then downgrade a random coin. (prioritizes coins besides the one you just upgraded if possible)
-		- [ ] ??? - Downgrade this coin, then upgrade its neighbors.
+		- [ ] ??? - Downgrade this coin, then upgrade one of its neighbors.
 		- [ ] ??? - Upgrade a coin and turn it to Stone.
 	- [ ] **Monsters**
 		- [ ] ??? - Hero - Downgrade a monster.
 If this destroys it, gain 5/10/15/20 souls.
-		- [ ] Hero - At start of round, spawn 2 monsters.
-When used, if no monsters are in play, summon 3.
-Otherwise target and destroy a monster to gain souls.
+If there are no monsters in play, spawn three.
 		- [ ] ??? - Does not recharge naturally. +1 charge when a monster is destroyed.
 Turn a coin to its other face.
 	- [ ] **Arrow**
-		- [ ] ??? - Turn this coin to tails.
+		- [ ] ??? - Cannot be targetted by arrows.
+Turn this coin to tails.
 Gain 2/3/4/5 arrows.
 		- [ ] Orion - Turn each other coin to tails.
 Gain 1/2/3/4 arrows, plus an additional arrow for each coin turned.
-		- [ ] ??? - Drain a charge from two random heads coins to gain an arrow.
-Many uses.
 	- [ ] **Copy**
 		- [ ] Dolos - Choose a coin.
 This coin permanently becomes a copy of that coin (including denominations).
 Only available as Triobol.
 		- [x] Daedalus - Choose two coins you control; merge them together (the coin becomes heads on two sides basically) and destroy this coin.
 (Handling - Each side of this coin is the Daedalus power, which is "permaently copy another coin's power to this face.")